HOW TO PASS PMP EXAM IN FIRST ATTEMPT?

 - Stage 2: Obtaining 35 PDUs by joining a 4 days formal training course

-- Stage 3: Going through all the study material that you have collected including the PMBOK® Guide 5th Edition.
+- Stage 3: Going through all the study material that you have collected including the PMBOK® Guide 5th Edition (after March 25th 2018 it will be PMBOK® 6th Edition).

 - Stage 4: Attempt at least 10 mock tests to align your thought process along with PMBOK® thought process.
 Re-read all the weak areas that you get aware of while answering the mock tests.